Frequently Asked Questions

 Q: How much homework will my child have between academic tutoring sessions?

-A: For academic tutoring, there will typically be no extra work on top of school coursework.
+A: For academic tutoring, there is typically be no extra work on top of school coursework.
 However, if it is evident that a student will benefit from additional coursework above and beyond what’s directly related to class—and the student has the time and energy to work through this additional material—we will consider assigning and reviewing supplementary assignments.